fsans/FMxslt/README.md

 To setup the replacement in FM12 and later, do one of the follwing options:

-	A. Add  the key=value pair "adapter=adapter_filer.xsl" to the usual query string used before.
+	A. Add  the key=value pair "adapter=your_stilesheet_file.xsl" to the usual query string used before.
 	B. Setup a redirect in the HTTP server from "/fmi/xsl/ to the gateway /fm.cgi.
 This will catch all your old xslt queries and pass it to the new CGI.

 Accepts POST, GET or HEAD http requests